DaehwanKimLab/hisat2/MANUAL.markdown

 [valid alignment]: #valid-alignments-meet-or-exceed-the-minimum-score-threshold

+By default, HISAT2 may soft-clip reads near their 5' and 3' ends.
+Users can control this behavior by setting different penalties for soft-clipping ([`--sp`]) or by disallowing soft-clipping ([`--no-softclip`]).

 ### Distinct alignments map a read to different places

 Two alignments for the same individual read are "distinct" if they map the same